KNowledgeOnWebScale/hedge-spec/examples/uc-09/description-09.md

 # Use Case Description

 Access by physician as data controller to specific subset of data (e.g. historical weight measurements recorded by HCP) for secondary use (e.g. analyze the weight outcomes of his/her own patient population from first encounter until 1 year after surgery), without time limitation.
 Using a SPARQL query.
+Data subset defined from the patient's policy side.

 For that:
 - The patient has a [policy](policy-09.ttl) that allows a subset of her health data to be read for secondary use after being pseudonymised.